Hyundai i10 Review 2025: Price, specs & boot space

 If you’ve got young children to carry, that space will be very welcome when it comes to fitting car seats in the back.
 The boot is decent enough and more than sufficient for a big weekly shop, although you’ll struggle with a pushchair.

 What really makes the i10 stand apart from the competition is its blend of ride and handling.
-The well-weighted steering and plenty of grip make it genuinely fun to drive, albeit not quite on the same level as the Volkswagen Up, yet the excellent suspension set-up means it’s the most comfortable city car around.
+The well-weighted steering and plenty of grip make it genuinely fun to drive, albeit not quite on the same level as the now-defunct Volkswagen Up, yet the excellent suspension set-up means it’s the most comfortable city car around.

-It is more than capable on the motorway where it feels composed and relaxed, not something you can normally say about all city cars … especially over the noise of the engine doing 70mph.
+It is more than capable on the motorway where it feels composed and relaxed, not something you can normally say about all city cars … especially over the noise of the engine when doing 70mph.

 Of the two lower power engines, the smaller 1.0-litre MPi is actually the better choice.
 Despite its modest 67PS, it has a really nippy character around town thanks to the fact it’s a three-cylinder unit.
 The 1.2-litre is less fun although being a four-cylinder, it is more relaxed at motorway speeds.
-Both are cheap to run though and you should expect fuel economy of around 45mpg.
+Both are cheap to run, though, and you should expect fuel economy of around 45mpg.
 Choose the N-Line trim and you get a 90PS turbocharged 1.0-litre that is unique to this trim.

-Go for an Advance model when buying new or the mid-level SE Connect as a used option and you’ll get pretty much all the kit you’ll need including air-con, a rear-view camera, Android Auto and Apple CarPlay plus an impressive touchscreen system.
+Go for an Advance model when buying new or the mid-level SE Connect as a used option, and you’ll get pretty much all the kit you’ll need including air-con, a rear-view camera, Android Auto and Apple CarPlay plus an impressive touchscreen system.
 The Premium really stands out, new or used, with heated seats and even a heated steering wheel.
 How many other city cars come with that?

 Looking for a used car for sale?
 We've got 100s of Hyundai Approved Used Cars for Sale for you to choose from, including a wide range of Hyundai i10 cars for sale.
 If you're looking for the older version, you need our Hyundai i10 (2014-2020) review.